stabilaprotocol/documentation-en/docs/developers/deployment.md

 This is similar to running a private testnet, except that the IPs in the `config.conf` are officially declared by STABILA.

-7.&nbsp;Running a Super Representative Node for private testnet
+7.&nbsp;Running a Governor Node for private testnet

 You should modify the config.conf:

 - Replace existing entry in genesis.block.executives with your address
 - Replace existing entry in seed.node ip.list with your ip list
-- The first Super Node start, needSyncCheck should be set false
+- The first Governor Node start, needSyncCheck should be set false
 - Set p2pversion to 61

 ```text